HeyM1ke/ValorantClientAPI/README.md

-# New Endpoints and updated documentation coming 2/1
+# New Endpoints and updated documentation are being added over time.

 # Community Developer Discord: https://discord.gg/a9yzrw3KAm